webmedia31/webmedia/README.md

 # generate static project
 $ npm run generate

+# deploy to heroku
+> git push heroku main

+//Ensure that at least one instance of the app is running:
+> heroku ps:scale web=1

 ```

 For detailed explanation on how things work, check out [Nuxt.js docs](https://nuxtjs.org).